 - Once a Circular Economy with “Zero Waste to Landfill” is in place and functioning, the next logical step will occur.

-- Americans could vote for (and pay for) new contractor companies to systematically dig-out and recycle, compost or burn (to produce energy) every bit of waste in the 13,000+ landfills across the country.
+- New contractor companies could systematically dig-out and recycle, compost or burn (to produce energy) every bit of waste in the 13,000+ landfills across the country.

 - It was a huge mistake to create waste for 100+ years.

 - Each landfill is leaking harmful compounds, and we cannot allow the harm to continue.

 - Americans could do this for their children and grandchildren.

 - Sierra, June 26, 2019, The U.S. Recycling Center is Garbage

 - National Geographic, Dec.
 20, 2018, A whopping 91% of plastic isn’t recycled.